PhilippHeuer/fuzzmux/README.md

 - [junegunn/fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
 - [ktr0731/go-fuzzyfinder](https://github.com/ktr0731/go-fuzzyfinder) - A fuzzy finder for Go
-- [cidverse/repoanalyzer](https://github.com/cidverse/repoanalyzer) - Analyze your repositories to get insights about the languages, build systems, and more for your rules.
+- [cidverse/repoanalyzer](https://github.com/cidverse/repoanalyzer) - Scans your repositories to get insights about the languages, build systems, and more for your rules

 ## Contributing